Dr Alistair Hunter

 - End-of-life issues, especially from a human geography perspective.

-Feeling at home and seeing the other side: Muslim responses to Right Wing Populism in the UK and Scandinavia
+Feeling at Home and Seeing the Other Side: Muslim responses to Right-Wing Populism

-Sponsor: Alwaleed Centre for the Study of Islam in the Contemporary World
+Sponsor: Alwaleed Centre for the Study of Islam in the Contemporary World, University of Edinburgh

 I have also held positions at the University of St Andrews and the David Hume Institute think-tank.
 In 2015-16 I was a visiting fellow at INED, the French National Institute for Demographic Studies in Paris.